 At the core of the work of the Alliance technology teams is a vision of a future with zero emissions and zero fatalities.

 “We believe that our increasingly connected, intelligent, autonomous and non-polluting cars will help change the face of mobility in the future.
-We see a future where robot-vehicles will become a big part of the overall mobility ecosystem.”- Ogi Redzic, Alliance Senior Vice-President,
+We see a future where robo-vehicles will become a big part of the overall mobility ecosystem.”- Ogi Redzic, Alliance Senior Vice-President,

 Connected Vehicles and Mobility Services.